Abel Tasman: New Zealand

 In the evening about one hour after sunset we saw many lights on land and four vessels near the shore, two of which betook themselves towards us.
 When our two boats returned to the ships reporting that they had found not less than thirteen fathoms of water, and with the sinking of the sun (which sank behind the high land) they had been still about half a mile from the shore.
 After our people had been on board about one glass, people in the two canoes began to call out to us in gruff, hollow voices.
 We could not in the least understand any of it; however, when they called out again several times we called back to them as a token answer.
 But they did not come nearer than a stone's shot.
 They also blew many times on an instrument, which produced a sound like the moors' trumpets.
 We had one of our sailors (who could play somewhat on the trumpet) play some tunes to them in answer."

 As Tasman sailed out of the bay he observed 22 waka near the shore, of which "eleven swarming with people came off towards us".
-The waka approached the Zeehaen which fired and hit a man in the largest waka holding a small white flag.
+The waka approached the Zeehaen, which fired and hit a man in the largest waka holding a small white flag.
 Canister shot also hit the side of a waka.
 Archaeologist Ian Barber suggests that local Māori were trying to secure a cultivation field under ritual protection (tapu) where they believed the Dutch were attempting to land.
 December was at the mid-point of the locally important sweet potato/kūmara (Ipomoea batatas) growing season.
 Tasman named the area "Murderers' Bay".

-The expedition then sailed north, sighting Cook Strait, which separates the North and South Islands of New Zealand, and which it mistook for a bight and named "Zeehaen's Bight".
+The expedition then sailed north, sighting Cook Strait, which separates the north and south islands of New Zealand, and which it mistook for a bight and named "Zeehaen's Bight".
 Two names that the expedition gave to landmarks in the far north of New Zealand still endure: Cape Maria van Diemen and Three Kings Islands.
 (Kaap Pieter Boreels was renamed Cape Egmont by Captain James Cook 125 years later.)

 Return voyage

 En route back to Batavia, Tasman came across the Tongan archipelago on 20 January 1643.
-While passing the Fiji Islands Tasman's ships came close to being wrecked on the dangerous reefs of the north-eastern part of the Fiji group.
+While passing the Fiji Islands Tasman's ships came close to being wrecked on the dangerous reefs of the northeastern part of the Fiji group.
 He charted the eastern tip of Vanua Levu and Cikobia-i-Lau before making his way back into the open sea.
 The expedition turned north-west towards New Guinea and arrived back in Batavia on 15 June 1643.